 Click here to open a detailed plan of the back part of the building in a new window (from Heres 1982, fig. 99).

 This building was erected during the reign of Antoninus Pius or Marcus Aurelius (opus latericium).
-Modifications have been dated to the second half of the third or the fourth century AD (opus vittatum).
+Modifications have been dated to the last three decades of the third century AD (opus vittatum).

 The main entrance is in the north facade: a marble porch leading to a vestibule, situated between four shops and an external staircase.
 In the east facade is a secondary entrance, between five shops and another external staircase.